b-kettle83/b_kettlewell_a_diyalii_s_lemire_midterm/README.md

 # Comedy vs Action vs Drama
 Multimedia Authoring Midterm assignment.
-An debate about whether comedy, drama, or action is the best movie genre This is the repository we are creating as the midterm project.
+A debate about whether comedy, drama, or action is the best movie genre.
+This is the repository we are creating as the midterm project.

 ## Installation